solarkennedy/xkyle.com/source/_posts/2011-07-10-solving-the-nfs-16-group-limit-problem.markdown

 Also, the NFS server will cache group lookups so it doesn't have to continuously make queries.
 The cache is visible like this:

->

->
->     root@archive:~# cat /proc/net/rpc/auth.unix.gid/content
+    root@archive:~# cat /proc/net/rpc/auth.unix.gid/content
->     #uid cnt: gids...
+    #uid cnt: gids...
->     0 9: 0 4 20 24 46 100 112 121 127
+    0 9: 0 4 20 24 46 100 112 121 127
->     1001 30: 100 4 20 24 46 112 115 121 122 127 1001 1002 1004 1005 1006 1007 1008 1009 1010 1011 1012 1013 1014 1015 1016 1017 1018 1019 1020 1021
+    1001 30: 100 4 20 24 46 112 115 121 122 127 1001 1002 1004 1005 1006 1007 1008 1009 1010 1011 1012 1013 1014 1015 1016 1017 1018 1019 1020 1021
->
->

-    <span style="color: #444444; font-family: 'Lucida Grande', 'Lucida Sans Unicode', Verdana, Helvetica, Arial, sans-serif; font-size: 13px; line-height: 26px; white-space: normal;" class="Apple-style-span">You can see the map, and it provides a legend at the top.
+You can see the map, and it provides a legend at the top.
 If you are making changes to group memberships very often, you must flush this cache to get reasonable results.
 The NFS rpc.mountd program will cache group mappings for <strong>30 minutes</strong> (nfs-utils-1.2.2/utils/mountd/cache.c line 157).
-Flush it like this:</span>
+Flush it like this:

->

->
->     root@archive:~# date +%s >  /proc/net/rpc/auth.unix.gid/flush
+    root@archive:~# date +%s >  /proc/net/rpc/auth.unix.gid/flush
->     root@archive:~# cat /proc/net/rpc/auth.unix.gid/content
+    root@archive:~# cat /proc/net/rpc/auth.unix.gid/content
->     #uid cnt: gids...
+    #uid cnt: gids...
->     0 9: 0 4 20 24 46 100 112 121 127
+    0 9: 0 4 20 24 46 100 112 121 127
->
->

-    <span style="color: #444444; font-family: 'Lucida Grande', 'Lucida Sans Unicode', Verdana, Helvetica, Arial, sans-serif; font-size: 13px; line-height: 26px; white-space: normal;" class="Apple-style-span">Also, you now have a new limit on group membership.
+Also, you now have a new limit on group membership.
 It isn't exactly a specific set number as much as a total number of bytes needed to represent your group memberships.
 In my experimenting it was 1000 bytes (characters).
 So if you are using group IDs that are 5 digits, +1 for a space separator and you have (1000 / 6) = 166 as your new group limit.
 This of course may change with time, so I encourage you to test this in your own environment.
 (I could not verify this with source code.
 It looks like it should be 100 to me?
-Experimentation was the only way for me to be sure what the new limit <strong>actually</strong> was.)</span>
+Experimentation was the only way for me to be sure what the new limit <strong>actually</strong> was.)

-    <span style="color: #444444; font-family: 'Lucida Grande', 'Lucida Sans Unicode', Verdana, Helvetica, Arial, sans-serif; font-size: 13px; line-height: 26px; white-space: normal;" class="Apple-style-span">When a user hits this limit, that user (and only that user) will have his process hang, and the nfs client kernel will complain that the nfs server isn't responding, which it isn't.
-The nfs server will not be able to look up the groups for that user, and fails to send back a nfs packet with a response. </span>
+When a user hits this limit, that user (and only that user) will have his process hang, and the nfs client kernel will complain that the nfs server isn't responding, which it isn't.
+The nfs server will not be able to look up the groups for that user, and fails to send back a nfs packet with a response.

-    <span style="color: #444444; font-family: 'Lucida Grande', 'Lucida Sans Unicode', Verdana, Helvetica, Arial, sans-serif; font-size: 13px; line-height: 26px; white-space: normal;" class="Apple-style-span">In addition, your gid map cache will have a special entry that will be commented out like this: </span>
+In addition, your gid map cache will have a special entry that will be commented out like this:

->

->
->     root@archive:~# cat /proc/net/rpc/auth.unix.gid/content
+    root@archive:~# cat /proc/net/rpc/auth.unix.gid/content
->     #uid cnt: gids...
+    #uid cnt: gids...
->     0 9: 0 4 20 24 46 100 112 121 127
+    0 9: 0 4 20 24 46 100 112 121 127
->     #1001 0:
+    #1001 0:
->
->

 This is an indication that the nfs server could not look up the groups for user 1001.
 I've setup a nagios check on my nfs servers to detect for this, in order to let us know right away that the problem is occurring.
 In addition I have nagios checks to alert us if we are approaching the new group limit.